c8yops/c8yops.github.io/C8YUpgrd/A1Upgrd-1011.md

-# Upgrade of A1D environment to 10.11
+# Upgrade of a C8Y environment

 !!!info Info:
 We make sure to remove the cores from the monitoring.